izabelcavassim/Popgen_bacteria/README.md

 # Popgen_bacteria
-This repository was created to upload the scripts used for population genetics analysis of the XX paperG
+This repository was created to upload the scripts used for population genetics analysis of the XX paper

 ## SNP-calling
+python script:

 ## Classifying synonymous and non-synonymous sites